Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Game - Grammar: Gap-fill, Guessing, Asking and Answering Questions from Prompts - Group and Pair Work - Pre-intermediate (A2) - 30 minutes

 In this free comparatives and superlatives game, students complete questions with comparative or superlative adjectives and then predict a partner's answers to the questions.
 In two groups, students complete questions on their worksheet with the correct comparative or superlative form of the adjectives in brackets.
 Next, each student pairs up with someone from the other group.
 Without talking, students predict their partner's answers to the questions and write them down on the worksheet.
-Students then take it in turns to ask and answer the questions and compare their partner's answers with the predictions.
+Students then take turns asking and answering the questions and comparing their partner's answers with the predictions.
 For each correct prediction, students score a point.
 The student with the most points at the end of the game wins.

 Comparative and Superlative Predictions Preview